Are You the One? El Match Perfecto: Truth Booths

-After Filming
+After filming

 Dianey Sahagún in 2018 appeared on the first season of the Mexican version of the reality show Ex on the Beach.

-Clovis Nienow later participated in the first season of Resistiré in 2019 and in Jugando con Fuego Latino in 2021.
-While Elizabeth Varela competed in the second season of Resistiré in 2021 and has been part of Acapulco Shore since 2022.
-Mario Albornoz appeared on the first season of De Férias com o Ex: Caribe.
+Clovis Nienow later participated in the first version of Resistiré in 2019, and in 2021 Jugando con Fuego Latino and Por amor o por dinero.
+In 2024 he entered La casa de los famosos, being eliminated in 13th place.

+While Elizabeth Varela competed in the second version of Resistiré in 2021 and has been part of Acapulco Shore since 2022.
+In 2024 he competed in the fifth season of the Mexican version of Survivor.

+Mario Albornoz appeared on the first season of De Férias com o Ex Caribe.